Deep-dsp/commerceTest/README.md

 5. Submit a pull request :D

 ## Getting Started
-This is a basic HTML with Flex box and Grid layout using foundation framework.
+This is a basic application form build with foundation framework and jQuery.
 Some SASS, transitions and JavaScript function.

 Clone this to the location of your choice, open in your favourite editor and hack away!

-## Author
+## Applicant Name
-* Deepkumar Patel(0953510)
+* Deepkumar Patel

-## License
-MIT